BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SurfaceMeshingFilters/MovingFiniteElementSmoothing.md

 _Kuprat, A., 2000.
 Modeling microstructure evolution using gradient-weighted moving finite elements.
 SIAM Journal of Scientific Computing 22, 535-560._

 The Moving Finite Element (MFE) algorithm is based on Kuprat's work on Gradient Weighted Moving Finite Element method [SIAM].
-A conformal triangular surface mesh represents the **Field** boundary network.
+A conformal triangular surface mesh represents the **Feature** boundary network.
 The curvature at each node is computed and used as the driving force for nodal motion.
 Additional forces are computed based on element quality.
 The user can choose a balance between the curvature and element quality forces to find a compromise between smoothness and final element quality.
 Certain node types can be constrained in their motion.

 - Node Contraints ..
 -  Nodes on an external surface can be constrained to move in the plane of the surface.